Nuclear Propulsion Officer Candidate Program

 What is NUPOC?

-The Nuclear Propulsion Officer Candidate (NUPOC) program is designed for college students pursuing technical degrees to become Naval Officers in the Nuclear Propulsion community.
+A program for college students pursuing technical degrees to become Naval Officers in the Nuclear Propulsion community.
+You'll receive E-6 pay and benefits while completing your degree (up to 54 months), then commission as an officer.

 Why Nuclear?

-The training and experience you gain will open doors to exceptional civilian career opportunities in nuclear power, engineering, and executive leadership roles.
+The training and experience open doors to exceptional civilian careers in nuclear power, engineering, and executive leadership.

 $30,000 Bonus